BRGM/ComPASS/doc/introduction.rst

 Miniconda installers can be found on this
 `download page <https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links>`_.

-Step 2: configure conda
-"""""""""""""""""""""""

 Once you have installed conda (either through Miniconda or Anaconda) you should have the conda command available on your path.

-We still need to add the `anaconda-client <https://github.com/Anaconda-Platform/anaconda-client>`_ package to your conda :code:`base` environment
-(or any other environment that you may wish to use).
-It will install a command line client that provides an interface to Anaconda Cloud and will enable you to use environment description stored on the Anaconda Cloud.
+You may consider updating conda to have the latest release.

 .. code-block:: bash

-  conda activate base
-  conda install anaconda-client
+  conda update -y conda

-Step 3 (optional): replace conda with mamba
+Replace conda with mamba (optional)
-"""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""

 `Mamba <https://github.com/mamba-org/mamba>`_
-is a reimplementation of the conda package manager in C++ which is much faster than conda and will speed-up some (not all...) of the installation step.
+is an implementation of the conda package manager in C++ which is much faster than conda and will speed-up many of the installation steps.

 You can install it from `conda-forge <https://conda-forge.org/>`_.